-A practical module which complements the engineering and surveying modules.
+A practical module which complements the earlier engineering surveying modules.
 You'll work for three timetabled hours a week, individually and in small groups on projects involving the planning and the carrying out of observational and computational aspects of surveying for engineering and/or deformation applications.

 This module covers the design of highway lay-outs, concentrating on the effects of number of lanes and junction design.
-It also includes design of road pavement structures and surfaces using different techniques and materials together with the deterioration mechanisms involved.
+It also includes the design of road pavement structures and surfaces using different techniques and materials together with the deterioration mechanisms involved.
 The module is delivered through three hours of lectures each week.

 This module is delivered through a combination of lectures and workshops, for three hours each week, and is designed to deliver an understanding of sustainability principles and how, in particular, transport infrastructure engineering as well as the wider construction industry can contribute to sustainable development.